 With 122 aircraft and a worldwide route network of 112 destinations, Etihad Airways is a major player in global aviation.
-But Etihad is also the smallest of the big three Middle East airlines with just 6,400 Cabin Crew.
-Make no mistake, however, this Abu Dhabi-based airline is just as popular as Emirates and Qatar Airways for aspiring Cabin Crew – the competition is intense for the few positions available.
+But Etihad is also the smallest of the big three Middle East airlines with less than 5,000 cabin crew.
+Make no mistake, however, this Abu Dhabi-based airline is just as popular as Emirates and Qatar Airways for aspiring cabin crew – the competition is intense for the few positions available.

 The following step by step guide will help you through the process and give you an indication of what to expect.

 Step 1.
 Submit Online Application

 For the past few years, Etihad encouraged online applications via their official careers website.
-They did hold some Open Days – but these were few and far between.
-At the moment, Etihad is now only accepting applications via its official careers website.
+While they did hold some Open Day’s, these were few and far between and pretty much the exception rather than the norm.

 If you’ve previously applied but were not successful, you won’t be able to submit an application on your old account (this is a reported bug in the Etihad system that has not yet been addressed).
 Simply delete your account and start over.